adeluyemi79/Online-Retail-Store-Project/README.md

 Grafana
 Prometheus

-SWORT ONLINE STORE is fast growing online retail store.
-The store recently witnessed a large increase of order placed online across the globe but is following the conventional pattern of development and deployment.
+SWORT ONLINE STORE is fast growing online retail store,and it has recently acquired a large retail offline business store.
+The business store has a large number of stores across the globe but is following the conventional pattern of development and deployment.
 As a result, it has landed at a great loss and is facing the following challenges.

 Low available
 Low scalable